-Also optional for this unit are the matching A & E window awnings.
+Also option for this unit may be the matching window awnings.
 To operate, follow these instructions.

 EXTENDING

 1. Grasp the loop on the pull strap and pull down to extend the awning.
 Then hook the loop onto the window strap hanger.